-Congratulations on making the decision to start your own preschool!
-Whatever your reason, whether you’re a teacher with a vision or a parent who sees a need, opening a preschool isn't easy.
-If you want to run a successful preschool, you need expert advice, a clear preschool business plan, and preschool software to help you stay organized and streamline your operations.
+Opening a preschool isn't easy, whether you’re a teacher with a vision or a parent who sees a need.
+To run a successful preschool, you need expert advice, a clear preschool business plan, and preschool software to help you stay organized and streamline your operations.

 1. Learn about preschool licensing requirements

-Your local government will have rules and regulations that will govern you as both a preschool and a small business owner.
-You'll want to strictly comply with both.
-Start by checking out Child Care Aware® of America’s licensing guidelines for preschools, and then research your specific state and city.
-If you’re in California, the Department of Social Services has a guide for how to become a licensed preschool.
+Your local government will have rules and regulations that govern you as both a preschool and a small business owner.
+You'll want to comply with both.
+Start by checking out Child Care Aware® of America’s licensing guidelines for preschools, then research your specific state and city.
+If you’re in California, the Department of Social Services has a guide on becoming a licensed preschool.
 Most states will have something similar.

 2. Write a preschool business plan

 Writing a preschool business plan is a big task, but due diligence and hard work at this stage will inform the rest of the process.
-Here you’ll hash out your preschool's mission statement, marketing plan, organizational plan, staffing, operations, budgets, and more.
-You’ll need to do your research, with a focus on understanding how much it will cost to successfully launch a preschool.
-Are you using your own money, or are you seeking a small business loan?
-Have you looked into preschool grants?
+Here you’ll hash out your preschool's name, mission statement, marketing plan, organizational plan, staffing, operations, and budgets.
+You’ll need to research how much it will cost to launch a preschool successfully.
+Are you using your own money to fund your business or seeking a small business loan?
+Have you looked into grants?
 For additional help, the U.S. Small Business Association provides detailed instructions on writing a general business plan.

 3. Find a location for your preschool